bzuev/eslint-fsd-plugin/README.md

 # eslint-plugin-babun4ek-fsd-plugin

-This is an eslint-plugin to check for absolute paths within a single module.
+This is an eslint-plugin to check for paths paths according to the methodology FSD.

 ## Installation